idubrov/siperl/README.md

    invocation.
 If core process is found, message is sent to it in form of either `{request, Msg}` or `{response, Msg}`.
  * Transaction layer API is in `sip_transaction` module.
 When transaction is started, a TU PID is provided to the transaction.
-Responses to client transactions are sent to it in form of `{response, Msg, TxPid}`.
+Responses from client transactions are sent to TU in form of `{response, Msg, TxPid}`.
+Requests from server transactions (the only possible request is `ACK`) are sent to TU in form of `{request, Msg, TxPid}`.
+Transport errors from server transactions are reported in form of `{tx_error, Reason, TxPid}`.
  * Cores are registered via `sip_cores:register_core/1` invocation.
 Basically, registration is a `gproc` property added to the core process with value of `#sip_core_info{}`.
 For now, it contains single element -- function that returns